redhat-appstudio/service-provider-integration-scm-file-retriever/README.md

 ### About

-:warning: This repository is going to be deprecated in close future in favour of [SpiFileContentRequest CR](https://github.com/redhat-appstudio/service-provider-integration-operator#spifilecontentrequest).
+:warning: This repository is going to be deprecated in close future in favor of [SpiFileContentRequest CR](https://github.com/redhat-appstudio/service-provider-integration-operator#spifilecontentrequest).
 That is a k8s way to get the same functionality as this go-based library is providing for [example](https://github.com/redhat-appstudio/service-provider-integration-operator/blob/main/docs/USER.md#retrieving-file-content-from-scm-repository).